-Prior to importation, imported food products - including conventional food products, additives, and raw materials - must be registered with the MINSA Registration and Control Department (Dirección de Registros y Controles).
-Registration is valid for five years and products are usually registered by importers; a registrant must itself be registered with MINSA as an importer.
-However, once a product is registered it may be imported by a company other than the one which originally registered it.
-For this reason, importers sometimes ask suppliers to share in the costs for the registration process.
-If a company wants to import a product that has already been registered, the company must still pay the full registration fee, which is currently set at \$100 per product.
+Prior to importation, food products - including conventional food products, food additives, and raw materials - must be registered with the MINSA Registration and Control Department (Dirección de Registros y Controles).
+Registration is valid for five years and products may be registered by individuals or corporate legal entities.
+When a foreign company registers a product, it must submit a power of attorney issued in the country of origin of the company empowering the legal representative in Costa Rica.

-If MINSA denies the registration application, the importer is informed of the reason(s), for instance, missing information, and is allowed to submit the required documentation.
+If MINSA denies the registration application, the importer is informed of the reason(s) (e.g., missing information) and is allowed to submit the required documentation within a specified period of time.
 MINSA has 30 calendar days to process the registration request after all required documentation is submitted.
-However, because of the large number of registration requests, the registration process may take longer to complete; recent reports suggest closer to 60 calendar days for product registration.
+However, because of the large number of registration requests, the registration process may take longer to complete; recent reports suggest closer to 60 calendar days for food products registration.
 According to industry sources, the registration process for new products currently varies from one to two months, with waiting times increasing during peak periods (near Easter Week, or in the months prior to year-end).